rust-lang/rfcs/text/0000-unsafe-aliased.md

 - Keep the status quo.
 The current sitaution is that we only make aliasing requirements on mutable references if the type they point to is `Unpin`.
 This is unsatisfying: `Unpin` was never meant to have this job.
 A consequence is that a stray `impl Unpin` on a `Wrapper<T>`-style type can [lead to subtle miscompilations](https://internals.rust-lang.org/t/surprising-soundness-trouble-around-pollfn/17484/15) since it re-adds aliasing requirements for the inner `T`.
   Contrast this with the `UnsafeCell` situation, where it is not possible for (stable) code to just `impl Freeze for T` in the wrong way -- `UnsafeCell` is *always* recognized by the compiler.

-  On the other hand, `UnsafePinned` is rather quirky in its behavior and having two marker traits (`Unique` and `Unpin`) might be too confusing, so sticking with `Unpin` might not be too bad in comparison.
+  On the other hand, `UnsafePinned` is rather quirky in its behavior and having two marker traits (`UnsafeUnpin` and `Unpin`) might be too confusing, so sticking with `Unpin` might not be too bad in comparison.

   If we do that, however, it seems preferrable to transition `Unpin` to an unsafe trait.
 There *is* a clear statement about the types' invariants associated with `Unpin`, so an `impl Unpin` already comes with a proof obligation.
 It just happens to be the case that in a module without unsafe, one can always arrange all the pieces such that the proof obligation is satisifed.
   This is mostly a coincidence  and related to the fact that we don't have safe field projections on `Pin`.
 That said, solving this also requires solving the trouble around `Drop` and `Pin`, where effectively an `impl Drop` does an implicit `get_mut_unchecked`, i.e., implicitly assumes the type is `Unpin`.